Delta SkyMiles Blue American Express Card review

 Keep in mind that Amex only allows you the opportunity to earn the welcome bonus from each card once per lifetime.
 If you’ve already opened this card, you won’t receive another bonus.

 Amex issues several Delta credit cards, such as the Delta SkyMiles® Gold American Express Card.
 However, all but Delta SkyMiles Blue come with an annual fee.
-For example, the Delta SkyMiles Gold comes with a $99 annual fee, waived for the first year (see rates and fees).
+For example, the Delta SkyMiles Gold offers a $0 intro annual fee for the first year; then $99 (see rates and fees).

 If you have one of these annual fee incurring cards and decide you don’t want to pay it any longer, you can downgrade any of them to the Delta SkyMiles Blue.
 You’ll get to keep your account number and credit limit, and you won’t lose your miles.
 Plus, your credit history won’t be affected by a closed account, which is good for your credit score!